google/ExoPlayer/troubleshooting.md

 For these reasons, the only way to perform an exact seek into a VBR MP3 file is to scan the entire file and manually build up a time-to-byte mapping in the player.
-This doesn't scale well to large MP3 files, particularly if the user tries to seek to near the end of the stream shortly after starting playback, which would require the player to wait until it's downloaded and indexed the entire stream before performing the seek.
-For ExoPlayer, we decided to optimize for speed over accuracy in this case.
+This strategy can be enabled by using [`FLAG_ENABLE_INDEX_SEEKING`][], which can be [set on a `DefaultExtractorsFactory`][] using [`setMp3ExtractorFlags`][].
+Note that it doesn't scale well to large MP3 files, particularly if the user tries to seek to near the end of the stream shortly after starting playback, which requires the player to wait until it's downloaded and indexed the entire stream before performing the seek.
+In ExoPlayer, we decided to optimize for speed over accuracy in this case and [`FLAG_ENABLE_INDEX_SEEKING`][] is therefore disabled by default.

-[Issue #6787][] tracks adding support for exact seeking by building up a time-to-byte mapping in the player, however when support is added it will likely be disabled by default, and will still be subject to the fundamental scaling issue described above.

 If you control the media you're playing, we strongly advise that you use a more appropriate container format, such as MP4.
 There are no use cases we're aware of